protectai/llm-guard/docs/output_scanners/deanonymize.md

 # Deanonymize Scanner

-The Deanonymize scanner helps put back real values in the model's output by replacing placeholders.
+This scanner helps put back real values in the model's output by replacing placeholders.

-When we use tools like the Anonymize scanner, sometimes we replace private or sensitive info with placeholders.
+When we use tools like the [Anonymize scanner](../input_scanners/anonymize.md), we replace sensitive info with placeholders.
 For example, a name like "John Doe" might become `[REDACTED_PERSON_1]`.
 The Deanonymize scanner's job is to change these placeholders back to the original details when needed.

 ## Usage

-The Deanonymize scanner uses `Vault` object.
-The Vault remembers all the changes made by the [Anonymize scanner](../input_scanners/anonymize.md).
+This scanner uses `Vault` object.
+It remembers all the changes made by the [Anonymize scanner](../input_scanners/anonymize.md).
 When Deanonymize scanner sees a placeholder in the model's output, it checks the Vault to find the original info and uses it to replace the placeholder.